Plastics are lurking in your everyday cosmetics, including lotion, hair spray and shampoo. Here are 5 reasons to avoid them.

 Giving your best effort to avoid products with plastics.

 You can easily avoid cosmetics with plastics by taking a quick glance at the ingredient list of the products you buy.
 By simply avoiding the chemicals above, you are well on your way to cutting plastics out of your daily products!
 See, that wasn't too hard, right?
 A brand which has been keen on keeping harmful and questionable ingredients out of their products is Enovvia.
-Take a look at their shampoo, hairspray and moisturizer products, they list their ingredients online for easy viewing.
+Take a look at their natural shampoo, hair spray and moisturizer products, they list their ingredients online for easy viewing and their prices are affordable.

 Thanks for reading! 😊 -Melinda C.